 All 3 routes meet in the Convention center parking lot.
 This is truly an organized chaos.
 The people holding the numbers are the stagers…this is how it gets organized.
 Each biker gets into the platoon that the registration team assigned them to.
 This way the platoons are about the same size.
 Their job is important as we have people being added and leaving every day.

 At the start of every day is morning pray and the Pledge.
-Today is no exception, except for they way the colors are presented…..
+This one was amazing.!!!!

 Ok Saddle up!!!!!
 All routes will leave at the same time, then split down the road.